Memecylon plebejum: Uses

 Hmong people living in Doi Pui village, Doi Suthep–Pui National Park, Chiang Mai Province, northern Thailand, use the wood of the tree to make agricultural tools.

 History

-The species was first named in 1875 by the German-born botanist Wilhelm Sulpiz Kurz (1834–78), who was director at the then Buitenzorg Botanical Gardens, now Bogor, from 1859 to 1864, and also worked in Sulawesi, Kolkata, Andaman Islands, Myamnar and Malaysia.
+The species was first named in 1875 by the German-born botanist Wilhelm Sulpiz Kurz (1834–78), who was director at the then Buitenzorg Botanical Gardens, now Bogor, from 1859 to 1864, and also worked in Sulawesi, Kolkata, Andaman Islands, Myanmar and Malaysia.

 He described the taxa in his publication Preliminary Report on the Forest and other Vegetation of Pegu.